mcanouil/insane/inst/app/www/protocol.md

 leading to six measurements per experimental conditions (that are subsequently repeated).

+*Note*: absorbance values need to be written within the Excel template provided by the **insane** package.

 #### References

 Ndiaye, Fatou K., Ana Ortalli, Mickaël Canouil, Marlène Huyvaert, Clara